 Now, I'm not one to knock the Bible, as readers will know, but this verse looks a bit strange to me.
 To the untutored eye, it looks like Zechariah is saying this King will be riding on an ass and a colt of an ass at the same time, making an ass of himself, or is it saying that he will ride first on an ass then on the colt of an ass?
 Grammatically, it looks like the former is the case: the King will be riding on both at the same time, but, allowing for the frequent translation errors in the Bible, it could be the latter.

-But, so I believe Biblical scholars say, what we have here is an obscure ancient Hebrew poetic devise known as "synonymous parallelism" whereby the second of two lines repeats the first in different words to emphasise it.
+But, so I believe Biblical scholars say, what we have here is an obscure ancient Hebrew poetic device known as "synonymous parallelism" whereby the second of two lines repeats the first in different words to emphasise it.
 So, what Zechariah is saying is that the King will be riding on the colt of an ass.

-Obviously the author of John either understood this literary devise, or at least worked out that Jesus wouldn't actually make a laughing stock of himself.
+Obviously the author of John either understood this literary device, or at least worked out that Jesus wouldn't actually make a laughing stock of himself.
 Luke and Mark either don't know about any prophesy and are just repeating something they're copying from an earlier source, or they've come to the same conclusion as the author of John.

 Now let's see what the author of Matthew does with the story.
 Remember, as I showed in "Christmas!
 Which Christmas?" and "Which Genealogy of Jesus?", this author of the Bible often stretches credulity beyond breaking point to show that just about everything about Jesus is prophesied in Jewish sacred texts, almost as though he was afraid there might be some doubt about Jesus being the Jewish Messiah.